JamesSinnott1994/Game-Zone/README.md

 As the **site owner**, I want:

-1. To be able to add new games or updating existing games in the store.
+1. To be able to add new games or update existing games in the store.
 2. To be able to delete games in the store.
 3. To provide a visually appealing website for all screen sizes and devices.
 4. To provide a secure payment system for users of the site.